pragathiGopal25/SunSaver/MODELING.md

     HomeScreen(Shows homescreen)
     PlusButton(Create new solar array)
-    MapAndDropdown(Shows a map and a drop-down menu) Search{Search address or navigate on map?}
+    MapAndDropdown(Shows a map and a drop-down menu) Search{Search address
+    or navigate on map?}

-    EditOrCreate{Create a new solar array or edit an existing one?}
+    EditOrCreate{Create a new solar array
+    or edit an existing one?}
     EditSolarArray(User clicks on edit button)
     AddressZoom(System zooms in on address in the map)

     ClickAddress(Select a house on the map)
     ShowRoofSections(Show available roof sections)
     ChooseRoofSections(Add desired roof sections)
-    AddRoofManually{Add from map or add manually?}
+    AddRoofManually{Add from map or
+    add manually?}

     AddArea(Write area)
     AddDirection(Write direction)
     AddAngle(Write angle)
     AddPanels(Write number of panels)

+    AddRoofSection(Press the add button)

     ClickRoofSection(Click on chosen roof section)
     EditRoofSection{Edit roof section?}